 Sometimes the simple question and the straightforward answer is enough.
 At other times a more sophisticated approach is required.
 Statistical techniques (specifically factor analysis) can be used to show the association between the overall satisfaction with a supplier and satisfaction of that supplier on a whole range of attributes that measure the customers’ needs.
 It can be determined that any individual attributes receiving high satisfaction scores must drive the overall satisfaction score and therefore be an important reason for choosing that supplier.
 In other words, instead of asking what factors are important, we can derive them.
 Buyers of Armani suits may show a strong link between overall satisfaction with the suit and attributes related to the brand and so point to the importance of the brand in the buying decision.

-The classification data on questionnaires provides demographic data while questions in the body of the interview determine aspects of behaviour.
-Cross tabulations of data on these criteria allow us to see the different responses amongst groups of respondents.
-This is segmentation at its simplest level and every researcher uses the computer tabulations of findings to establish groups of respondents with marked differences.
+The classification data on questionnaires provides demographic data while questions in the body of the interview determine aspects of behavior.
+Cross tabulations of data on these criteria allow us to see the different responses among groups of respondents.
+This is market segmentation at its simplest level and every researcher uses the computer tabulations of findings to establish groups of respondents with marked differences.

 However, we can use statistical techniques, in particular multivariate analysis, to allow more sophisticated segments to emerge.
 In a b2b segmentation study (or even in a customer satisfaction study), respondents are asked to say to what extent they agree with a number of statements.
 These statements are designed to determine the needs and interests of the respondents.
 Typically there are a couple of dozen such statements, sometimes more.
 The possible combinations of groupings from 200 interviews are literally millions and we need some means of creating combinations that have a natural fit.